Explore Outreach Efforts

 Voter Registration Drive Training — Multilingual Department of Elections staff will train individuals or organizations to conduct a voter registration drive in accordance with state regulations and best practices.
 Drawing on their experience conducting registration drive events, staff can help you design the most effective voter registration drive event to reach your intended audience.
 During the training, staff will also provide voter registration applications and non-partisan educational materials.

 Interested in conducting a voter registration drive?
 Download the Department’s Voter Registration Drive Training Guide (PDF).
 This guide covers the requirements for conducting a registration drive, as well as procedures for obtaining and returning Voter Registration Applications, and provides tips for how to ensure Voter Registration Applications are completed correctly.
+To request registration forms to distribute at your Registration Drive, complete the Statement of Distribution (PDF) form.

 Resource at a Candidate Forum — Multilingual Department of Elections staff are available to host a resource table and answer voter questions as they arrive at your candidate forum.
 In addition, staff can present a brief overview of key election dates and deadlines, an explanation of ranked-choice voting, and basic registration and voting option information before your forum begins.